 A: People think they’re messing up when they’re meditating because of how busy the mind is.
-We get caught in the trap of thinking that meditation is supposed to be giving us a whole new magical device, like they sell on late night television: “Get NewBrain.
+We get caught in the trap of thinking that meditation is supposed to be giving us a whole new magical device like the gadgets being sold on late night television: “Get NewBrain.
 It does all the thinking for you, except better!”
-But, nope, it’s just the good old human nervous system and brain.
+But, nope, it’s just the same old human brain and nervous system.
 So, when we find that meditation acquaints us further with our same old brain and its same old ways, we’re convinced we must be doing it wrong.
 We want that shiny new thing.

 …Getting lost in thought, noticing it, and returning to your chosen meditation object — breath, sound, body sensation, or something else — is how it’s done.
 That’s about it.
 If you’re doing that, you’re doing it right!

-…Don’t become frustrated, resulting in meditation becoming the fad toy for you that ends up on the shelf once it loses its newness.
+…Don’t become frustrated, resulting in meditation turning out to be a fad that ends up on the shelf once it loses its newness.
 With greater confidence comes a greater willingness to pledge more and more minutes to practice.

 …Mindfulness practice can strengthen our natural instinct to see when active engagement will only run us into a corner—after all, the world isn’t always in need of a better mousetrap.

 …If you find yourself consistently falling asleep during meditation, you may not be getting enough sleep.
 Meditation is important.
 Sleep is also important.
 In fact, meditation can help you notice when you’re skimping on sleep or exercise or not eating well.
 Maybe it can spur you to check into whether there’s something in your life you can cut back on.
 (Spoiler: There’s a good chance it involves the Internet or your so-called smartphone.)